1970 Colorado Buffaloes football team

 The 1970 Colorado Buffaloes football team represented the University of Colorado in the Big Eight Conference during the 1970 NCAA University Division football season.
 Led by eighth-year head coach Eddie Crowder, the Buffaloes were 6–4 in the regular season (3–4 in Big 8, fourth), and played their home games on campus at Folsom Field in Boulder, Colorado.

-In a nationally televised game on ABC, #18 Colorado upset fourth-ranked Penn State 41–13 in Boulder in late September, breaking a 23-game winning (and 31-game undefeated) streak.
+In a nationally televised game on ABC, No. 18 Colorado upset fourth-ranked Penn State 41–13 in Boulder in late September, breaking a 23-game winning (and 31-game undefeated) streak.
 The Buffaloes moved up to eighth in the AP poll, but were upset the next week by a point at Kansas State, led by quarterback Lynn Dickey.

-Invited to the Liberty Bowl in Memphis, Tennessee, the #19 Buffaloes were upset by Tulane to finish at 6–5.
+Invited to the Liberty Bowl in Memphis, Tennessee, the No. 19 Buffaloes were upset by Tulane to finish at 6–5.

 In December, CU defensive coordinator Don James became the head coach at Kent State in Ohio; four years later he was hired at Washington in Seattle.
 He led the Huskies for eighteen seasons, including a shared national championship in 1991.